-1. Use of Fill Color to Add Color in Excel Cell
+1. Use Fill Color to Add Color in Cell

 To add or change the background cell color, we can use the Fill Color option.
 Assuming we have a dataset (B4:E10) of customers’ payment history.
-We are going to add color to the cells of the payment type.
+Therefore, we are going to add color to the cells of the payment type.

 - First, select the cells (D5:D10) where we want to add color.

 - Next, go to the Home tab and select the Fill color dropdown.

 - Consequently, in the dropdown, we can see all the colors.

 - Then, pick any color from the Theme Colors or Standard Colors.

 - Therefore, we can also get our customized color by clicking the More Colors option.